 However, Mayor Dennis Estok said he didn’t want to give her a month to get the structure repaired and then run the risk of having her ask for another extension if the circumstances change.

 He noted that the structure is very unsafe and mentioned that he was wary that the job could be done for the cost she mentioned.

 He made a motion to affirm Director Pfost’s order to demolish.
-The motion passed, with Mayor Estok and Board members approving it and Board member Dodge providing the lone opposing vote.
+The motion passed, with Mayor Estok and Board member Jim Collins approving it and Board member Dodge providing the lone opposing vote.